iov-one/iov-core/docs/KeyBase.md

 # Address Architecture

-There are type main types of addresses implemented into the Keybase.
+There are two main types of addresses implemented into the Keybase.
 These are `Universal Address` and `Extended Addresses`.
 The Universal address will implement the base set of features offered by BIP32.
 The extended addresses will implement the full suite of BIP44 features.

 ## Universal Address: